 The project also has great legacy potential.
 It’s about something deeper than the immediate subject.
 It connects people by exploring and documenting an important aspect of the human condition.
 It has historical value.
 In 100 years time people will write stories about these photos the same way we do now about photos taken a century ago.

 Another feature of this project is that the photographer threw herself into it with great intensity.
 She left her job, travelled the world and funded the project through Indiegogo.

-Not many people are in a position to do this, but her intensity, determination and dedication have resulted in a project that deserves its own book, an exhibition, even to have a movie made about it.
+Not many people are in a position to do this, but her intensity, determination and dedication have resulted in a project that resulted in its own book.
 It’s an extraordinary story.

 The problem with reading about projects like this is that you can feel pressure to come up with a similar grand idea.
 This is hard – it’s not easy to think up ideas this good.
 And even if you did, you may not have the opportunity to ditch everything to pursue it.
 Most photographers need simpler projects.

 With that in mind, here are some concepts I have come up with for projects.
 Some of these are based on what I’ve seen other photographers do.
 Some are simpler than others.
 I’m listing them here not because you should do them, although if you want to you can, but to inspire you to come up with similar ideas.